kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0142 Training centers.md

 \(1\) Approved under the provisions of parts 63, 91, 121, 127, 135, or 137 of this chapter;

-\(2\) Approved under subpart Y of part 121 of this chapter, Advanced Qualification Programs, for the authorization holder's own employees;
+\(2\) Approved under subpart Y of [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md|part 121 of this chapter]], Advanced Qualification Programs, for the authorization holder's own employees;

 \(3\) Conducted under part 61 unless that part requires certification under this part;